Camping at our Provincial and National Parks

 Seaside vistas or riverside views.
 In the valley or on top of a mountain.
 Backwoods tenting or car camping.
-Nova Scotia is home to more than 110 private campgrounds, 20 provincial camping parks, and two spectacular National Parks.
+Nova Scotia is home to more than 110 private campgrounds, 20 provincial camping parks, and nine campgrounds within our two spectacular National Parks.

 From RV hook-ups to off-the-beaten-track adventures, discover what makes the great outdoors so great.